Posted on July 27 2017

 If not wrapped properly, the bandage can come off.
 So now you have to unwrap it and roll it up before you’re ready to wrap it once again.
-This repetitive process could mean that you stop trying to wrap the injury and instead try walking on it too early.
+This repetitive ankle wrapping process could mean that you stop trying to learn how to wrap your ankle properly and try walking on it too early.

 With a typical bandage, you cannot combine heat or cold to provide comfortable relief for you injury.
 As well, the bandage may not be long enough to hold the ice pack to your injury while providing stable support.

 If you give it some thought, you’ll soon realize that a conventional bandage wrap is inefficient and ineffective.
 So what works then?